George Shultz: Later life

-Shultz was an early advocate of the presidential candidacy of George W. Bush, whose father, George H. W. Bush, was Reagan's vice president.
+Shultz was an early advocate of the presidential candidacy of George W. Bush, whose father, George H. W. Bush, was Reagan's vice president and his successor to the presidency.
 In April 1998, Shultz hosted a meeting at which George W. Bush discussed his views with policy experts including Michael Boskin, John Taylor, and Condoleezza Rice, who were evaluating possible Republican candidates to run for president in 2000.
 At the end of the meeting, the group felt they could support Bush's candidacy, and Shultz encouraged him to enter the race.

 He then served as an informal advisor for Bush's presidential campaign during the 2000 election and a senior member of the "Vulcans", a group of policy mentors for Bush that also included Rice, Dick Cheney, and Paul Wolfowitz.
 One of his most senior advisors and confidants was former ambassador Charles Hill.
 Shultz has been called the father of the "Bush Doctrine" and generally defended the Bush administration's foreign policy.
 Shultz supported the 2003 invasion of Iraq, writing in support of U.S. military action months before the war began.

 In a 2008 interview with Charlie Rose, Shultz spoke out against the U.S. embargo against Cuba, saying that U.S. sanctions against the island country were "ridiculous" in the post-Soviet world and that U.S. engagement with Cuba was a better strategy.

 In 2003, Shultz served as co-chair (along with Warren Buffett) of California's Economic Recovery Council, an advisory group to the campaign of California gubernatorial candidate Arnold Schwarzenegger.

 In later life, Shultz continued to be a strong advocate for nuclear arms control.
 In a 2008 interview, Shultz said: "Now that we know so much about these weapons and their power, they're almost weapons that we wouldn't use, so I think we would be better off without them."
 In January 2008, Shultz co-authored (with William Perry, Henry Kissinger, and Sam Nunn) an op-ed in The Wall Street Journal that called on governments to embrace the vision of a world free of nuclear weapons.
 The four created the Nuclear Threat Initiative to advance this agenda, focused on both preventing nuclear terrorist attacks and a nuclear war between world powers.
 In 2010, the four were featured in the documentary film Nuclear Tipping Point, which discussed their agenda.

 In January 2011, Shultz wrote a letter to President Barack Obama urging him to pardon Jonathan Pollard.
 He stated, "I am impressed that the people who are best informed about the classified material Pollard passed to Israel, former CIA Director James Woolsey and former Chairman of the Senate Intelligence Committee Dennis DeConcini, favor his release".